Ken-Richard/front-end-interview-skill-challenge/readme.md

 We will not be able to answer questions about the exercise.
 Use your discretion and creativity to fill in the gaps.

 ## Specific Requirements
-* Use the language/framework/technology if your choice.
+* Use the language/framework/technology of your choice.
 * Use the questions.json dataset in this repo.
 * You aren’t required to build a back-end database for this application.
 * You aren’t require to build a mobile/responsive application.